brainphreak/hacker-game-suite/README.md

 3.  **Open `index.html`:**
     Simply open the `index.html` file in your preferred web browser.
 This will load the main menu, from which you can select any of the games to play.

-## Contributing

-Contributions are welcome!
-If you have suggestions for new games, improvements to existing ones, or bug fixes, please feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request.